MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-attribute-collection.md

 #Customer intent: As an application developer, I want to create and register a custom authentication extensions API so I can add logic to the authentication flow before or after attribute collection.
 ---

-# Custom authentication extensions for attribute collection start and submit events
+# Custom authentication extensions for attribute collection start and submit events (preview)

 **Applies to:** Microsoft Entra External ID customer configurations